 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

-This website was last tested on 3rd of October, 2019.
-The test was carried out by using an accessibility testing tool - Monsido.
+This website is tested regularly.
+The tests are carried out by using an accessibility testing tool - Monsido.

 We tested our main website platform, available at https://www.visitengland.com/

-We are continuously working to improve our website and make it more accessible.
+We have set up an Digital Accessibility working group that is leading the project to improve our website and make it more accessible.

 VisitEngland would like to invite you to take part in a short survey about our website.